jerryfrancis-97/jerryfrancis-97.github.io/_posts/2020-10-08-Duelling-Architecture-for-DQNs.md

 ---
 layout: post
 title: Duelling Architecture for DQNs
+date: 2020-10-08
-summary: Duelling networks split value and advantage estimation to make state-value learning cleaner and more stable.
+description: Duelling networks split value and advantage estimation to make state-value learning cleaner and more stable.
+tags: [reinforcement-learning]
 ---

 - - Based on Advantage functions other than Q-learning, it separates the representation of state values and (state-dependent) action advantages.